The United States has 50 states, and no two are the same.

 Two of the most rugged states in America are North Dakota and Texas.
 Both have a long history of hard living, and both states are featured in Lyle Lovett’s ‘North Dakota.’
 He sings about whiskey-drinking boys of North Dakota and cowboys down in Texas who venture out of their harsh climates and cross borders to learn about love.

-Related: Try this playlist of alcohol songs.
+Related: alcohol songs.

 Ohio – Neil Young (Ohio)